 Check any insects you find

-I suspect that these ants made their nest inside a section of cork bark, back in their home country; before the cork that housed their nest was packaged up, ready to be shipped to the UK.
-Either way, I am sure that these ants were accidentally transported to the UK, along with a delivery of cork that was destined to be sold for terrariums and other projects.
+I suspect that these ants made their nest inside a section of cork bark, back in their home country; before the cork that housed their nest was stripped from the tree and packaged up, ready to be shipped to the UK.
+But whatever happened, I am sure that these ants were accidentally transported to the UK, along with a delivery of cork that was destined to be sold for terrariums and other projects.
 I purchased a large quantity of this cork, which was how I came to be in possession of this colony of Crematogaster scutellaris ants!